Growing prescriptions help push CVS past Q2 expectations

 Industry analysts have been projecting earnings of $8.35 per share, according to FactSet.

-Shares of CVS Health Corp., based in Woonsocket, Rhode Island, climbed nearly 4% before the opening bell.
+Shares of CVS Health Corp., based in Woonsocket, Rhode Island, climbed 4% or $4.20 to $99.57 in late-morning trading Wednesday, while broader markets rose slightly.

 ———